kleopatra999/singularity_client/README.md

 ## Configuration

-The singularity client configures itself off a `.singularity.yml` file.
+Configuration options may be declared from the command line, or defined in a `.singularity.yml` file.

 By default, the tool will start looking for a `.singularity.yml` in your current working directory, and will work its way up to the root directory.
-Specify a path via the `--config` command line option.
+Specify a file via the `--config` command line option.

 ### Available configurations: